CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Exceptions/services/service-unavailable-exception.md

 #### How to fix

-Check the status of the specified service and fix it.
+Ensure the specified service exists and is healthy.

 ## Properties